oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

       ![](images/cmp-pdb-creation-validation.png " ")

 13. Click on the Home Icon.
 You will see new PDB instance.
+(Incase the newly created PDB is not reflecting, hit refresh on the top right corner of the page ).
  Click on the PDB recently created.

     ![](images/cmp-pdb-creation-new.png " ")